 Revealing mistake: In the closing battle of the film we see one of the American soldiers with an ammunition belt around his neck.
 The striker marks on the primers indicate that the belt is made up of fired (ie. useless) cases which have had bullets put back into them so they look normal, or maybe dummy rounds.

 Revealing mistake: Throughout the film we see indications that someone has been shot when a puff of grey dust comes from the body as it gets hit.
 This grey dust is coming from a smaller version of a paint ball filled with a white powder that the camera can capture.
-The mistake is that it should be blood, or nothing, not a white powder - unless the entire German army from D-day to Ramelle is dusty.
+The mistake is that it should be blood, or nothing, not a white powder - unless the entire German army from Omaha Beach to Ramelle is dusty.

 Revealing mistake: In the scene in Ramelle, 5 or so guys climb onto a stopped tank and the 20mm gun opens fire on them.
 The middle "guy" is stood upright next to the turret.
 I say "guy" because he's a dummy rigged to be shot - he is rigid for the whole scene until he falls to pieces.